-Sometimes, due to a lack of Windows update or Windows Defender issues, you get an error message that reads: “This setting is managed by your administrator,” even though you were logged in as one.
-This might prevent you from disabling the smart screen, or in some cases, launching non-Microsoft apps.
+Sometimes, due to a lack of Windows updates or some Windows Defender issues, you get an error message that reads: “This setting is managed by your administrator,” even though you were logged in as one.
+This might prevent you from disabling the SmartScreen, or in some cases, launching non-Microsoft apps.

-You don’t have to be an installation specialist to solve this problem;, but it involves a few minor technical edits.
+Fortunately, you don’t have to be an installation specialist to solve this problem, although it involves a few minor technical edits.
 We will go through these fixes one by one, from the most obvious solutions to the registry editing steps.

 What Is the “This Setting Is Managed by Your Administrator” Issue?

 Contrary to the way it sounds, “This setting is managed by your administrator” has nothing to do with whether or not you are logged in as an administrator.
 It has more to do with certain unpredictable errors which affect Windows Defender.

 There are different indications of this error.
 For example, when you launch “Windows Security” settings from the search box menu and go to “Reputation-based protection,” some of the options will be grayed out.

 Here, one of the settings, “Check apps and files,” has been disabled.
 This is a very important setting, as SmartScreen checks for unrecognized apps and files, and you can’t manage your PC without accessing this control.